 Wander The Night Markets

-Chiang Rai mimics Chiang Rai with its markets.
-There is the main night bizarre seven days a week with a market on both Saturday and Sunday night.
-The Saturday night market was the highlight but most of the vendors are the same on both Saturday and Sunday.
+Chiang Rai mimics Chiang Mai with its markets.
+There is the main Chiang Rai night bizarre seven days a week with a market on both Saturday and Sunday night.
+The Saturday walking street market was the highlight but most of the vendors are the same on both Saturday and Sunday.

 The Clock Tower acts as a centerpiece of a roundabout.
 The gold structure is a great landmark during the day and comes alive three times after the sunsets.
 At 7 pm, 8 pm and 9 pm, the tower lights up with music.
 It’s worth timing one of your visits to the night markets to see the clock tower light up.
 (Chiang Rai Things To Do)